bobbaluba/rlcg/readme.md

     int rnd4 = myRng.next(); // rnd4 == rnd2

-Why would i want this?
+Why would I want this?
 ----------------------

 Sometimes it is useful to backtrace from a current random number to the